Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.4.1
+- Minor update to consolidate RPM/ASET ModuleManager patches into one file.
+- VTOL Manager has improved hover management during low framerate conditions.
+- Fix for IVA screens not remembering what image they were displaying.
+- GondoLab has all of its templates again.

 2.4.0
 New Parts
 - GondoBalcony: This part is handy for preventing kerbals from opening the door on Bison office buildings, stepping outside, and experiencing a sudden stop at the end.
 You can toggle the central railing to extend the balcony.